operand/agency/site/README.md

 # https://createwith.agency

 This directory contains source files and content for the Agency website.
-See below for how to update the site.
+This page contains instructions for how to update the site.

 ## Updating Articles